neovim/neovim/docs/configuration.md

 * Remotely launch c++ the process, and break on `main`
 * Locally Python test and break exception
 * Remotely attach to a c++ process
-* Locally launchg a bash script
+* Locally launch a bash script
 * Attach to a JVM listening on a port

 Each of these represents a different use case and a different _debug